RMachnik/rmachnik.github.io/_posts/2020-02-04-communication-is-the-key.md

 * `ask questions` - there are no stupid questions, assuming you respect above rules you should be fine.
 * `not too long` - try to keep your messages short, average person can hold their focus for short time - approx 10 - 20 min
 * `I` - [use I](https://www.goodtherapy.org/blog/psychpedia/i-message) -
-if someone say something to press your buttons
+if someone say something to presses your buttons
 > I don't like what you've just said, it makes me feel...
 I don't want this to happen again.

 It will stop further escalation.